JeffersonLab/clas12-mcgen/genie-util/README.md

 ## See also
 * https://github.com/GENIE-MC/Generator

-# A recipe for building GENIE.

 ## Prerequesites
 1. GSL, not included because it seems to be standard in package managers, e.g., `yum install gsl-devel`, and a local install caused issues with ROOT's XRootD build
     * Looks like libxml2 is also standard, but currently include in the build procedure below
 2. `wget`
 3. Reasonably modern `gcc` and `cmake`

-## Build Procedure
-1. Download and build the genie-specific dependencies:

-   `make deps`

-2. Download and build ROOT with Pythia6 support (built in the previous step):

-   `make root ROOTSYS=/path/to/new/ROOT/installation`

-3. Download and build genie:

-   `source ROOTSYS/bin/thisroot.sh`

-   `source env.sh`

-   `make genie`

 ## Notes from Rhidian